SkyScenes: A Synthetic Dataset for Aerial Scene Understanding: Experiment Details

 \textbf{\csim.} For each $(h, \theta)$ combination, \csim has a total of $2800$ datapoints (frames) which are distributed evenly across each of the $8$ town layouts and $5$ weather and daytime conditions.
-We use $80$\% ($2240$ images) of these datapoints for training models, and remaining $10$\% ($280$ images) each for validation and testing. \\ \textbf{\syn.} \syn has $3000$ images per town (across $8$ \crl towns) for each of the $3$ $(h, \theta)$ combinations, resulting in a total of $3000\times8=24,000$ images per $(h, \theta)$ combination.
-We use $20,000$ of these datapoints for training models, with $4000$ kept aside for testing.
-The datapoints selected for training and testing are kept consistent with the one reported in \syn~\cite{rizzoli2023syndrone}.
+We use $80$\% ($2240$ images) of these data points for training models, and remaining $10$\% ($280$ images) each for validation and testing.
+While creating train, val and test splits, we collect equal number of samples from each town by dividing each town-specific traversal sequence into $3$ segments: the initial $80$\% for training, the next $10$\% for testing, and the final $10$\% of the segment for validation.
+Moreover, within each split, we ensure that every viewpoint is accompanied by its $60$ different variations across weather, daytime, height, and pitch settings.
+This safeguards against any potential cross-contamination across different splits while ensuring fair representation and equal distributions of all variations. \\ \textbf{\syn.} \syn has $3000$ images per town (across $8$ \crl towns) for each of the $3$ $(h, \theta)$ combinations, resulting in a total of $3000\times8=24,000$ images per $(h, \theta)$ combination.
+We use $20,000$ of these data points for training models, with $4000$ kept aside for testing.
+The data points selected for training and testing are kept consistent with the one reported in \syn~\cite{rizzoli2023syndrone}. \\ \textbf{\valid.}\valid has a total of $6690$ images spread across $3$ different height variations and $6$ different layout and daytime conditions all from the nadir perspective.
+For the $3$ $(h, \theta)$ combination, $(h=100m,\theta = 90^{\circ}),(h=50m,\theta = 90^{\circ})$ and $(h=20m,\theta = 90^{\circ})$, the total images are $1734$ , $2158$ and $2798$ respectively which are split into $80\%$ for training and $10\%$ each for validation and testing.
+The data points selected for training and testing are kept consistent with the one reported in \valid~\cite{valid} \\ \textbf{\synth.} The split of the dataset and the data points selected for training and testing are consistent with the one reported in \synth~\cite{synthaer} with $435$ images for training, $132$ for validation and $198$ for testing.

-\subsubsection{\csim Diagnostic Experiments}
+\subsection{\csim Diagnostic Experiments}